 Auditioning for Lessons

-Students enrolling in music lessons for the first time must audition with the appropriate faculty sponsor (see below for sponsors and contact information).
-Auditions should happen the semester before a student begins taking lessons (exceptions are made for new students and students who were off campus the prior semester, and at the faculty sponsor’s discretion).
-Once students have begun individual lessons in the lesson program, they are not required to re-audition for subsequent semester on the same instrument.
+Students enrolling in music lessons at Cornell for the first time must audition with the appropriate faculty sponsor.
+After completing this audition, students must complete an online application through Experience Cornell to enroll in lessons.* Auditions should take place the semester before a student begins taking lessons (exceptions are made for new students and students who were off campus the prior semester, and at the faculty sponsor’s discretion).
+Once students have begun individual lessons in the lesson program, they are not required to re-audition for subsequent semesters on the same instrument.

 Lesson Fees & Structure

-**Music 4501: only open to junior and senior Music majors and graduate students in the Department of Music.
+**Music 4501: only open to music majors and graduate students in the Department of Music.

-*** Majors and Graduate Students receive scholarship to cover the full cost of lesson fees.
+*** Majors and Graduate Students receive scholarships to cover the full cost of lesson fees.

 Students enrolling in music lessons for the first time must audition with the appropriate faculty sponsor before completing an application through Experience Cornell.
 Auditions should happen the semester before a student begins taking lessons, however some exceptions may be made for new students, students who were off campus the prior semester, and at the faculty sponsor’s discretion.